kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Bias Enters Early

-Sampling excludes groups.
+Sampling excludes groups
-History embeds inequality.
+History embeds inequality
 Data preserves both

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.